ballerina-platform/ballerina-dev-website/swan-lake/get-started/get-started-with-ballerina.md

 $ bal version
 ```

-## Create a new project
+## Create a new package

 Let's write a Ballerina program, which prints `Hello, World!`.
-Use the `bal new` command to create a new Ballerina project.
+Use the `bal new` command to create a new Ballerina package.

+>**Info:** For more information on packages, see [Organize Ballerina code](/learn/organize-ballerina-code/).

 ```bash
 $ bal new greeter